 Any amounts you pay to your spouse in asset division or as support are not tax deductible.
 However, if you pay them to your spouse through a qualifying account through a domestic relations order, there are certain tax advantages.
 Likewise, you will not be subject to an early withdrawal penalty for the transfer of funds.

 If you would like to know more about retirement benefits in divorce and other complex property division topics, a skilled attorney can help you understand your options.
-Please contact Arami Law Office to set up an appointment with one of our complex property division lawyers today.
+Please contact Arami Law Office to set up an appointment with one of our complex property division lawyer today.

 How did we do?